demirantay/notebook/syllabus-compsci.md

 - [ ] Languages and Compilers -- feynman it
 - [ ] Distributed Systems -- feynman it

-> Once everything ends do `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada)

 <br>
 <Br>
 <br>